-Showing 1 - 10 of 134 results for the Performance and Dependability
+Showing 1 - 10 of 125 results for Performance and Dependability

 In this 2004 report, the authors explain how to create a dependability case for a system that helps identify and keep track of details of large systems.

 This 2007 report explains the capabilities of the Error Model Annex and provides guidance on the use of the AADL and the error model in modeling dependability aspects of embedded system architectures.